chromeos/chromeos.dev/site/en/posts/steam-on-chromeos-beta.md

 - Mouse cursor fixes
 - New installer and splash screen
 - Revamped storage management
-  - Fixes games that install additional content outside of Steam (such as FINAL FANTASY XIV Online)
+  - Fixes games that install additional content outside of Steam
   - Improves file access performance for Proton games
   - Note: alpha users will need to uninstall and reinstall Steam so these changes can take effect
 - Device no longer sleeps while games are downloading in the background.